snlbaral/reddit-php/README.md

 // To download next page/thread media files, use following
 $next_page_downloads = $reddit->downloadMediasBySub('subreddit_name', $downloads['token']);
-// Downloads All Media Files from first page of subreddit using async, saves in $dir location
+// Downloads All Media Files from next page of subreddit using async, saves in $dir location
 // returns array of next page token, dist, sorting method and subreddit name
 ```